dse/cheat-sheets/git-revisions.md

     <tag>^0
     e.g., v1.5.1^0

-To refer to the commit object that is the `<n>`th generation ancesor of the commit object `<rev>`, following only the first parents.
+To refer to the commit object that is the `<n>`th generation ancestor of the commit object `<rev>`, following only the first parents.

     <rev>~<n>